chrisgleitze/full-vim-experience/README.md

 So, don’t just memorize that ‘A’ is to go into insert mode at the end of a line.
 Understand that ‘a’ stands for ‘append’ which means “to add something to the end of a piece of writing” (Cambridge).
 You add something to the end of a line.
 That’s also why it’s called the Appendix of a book, “a separate part at the end of a book or magazine that gives extra information” (Cambridge).
 You’ll notice the consistency of the Vim motions when you dive into plugins.
 E.g. with neo-tree, a file manager, you can add files and directories simply with ‘a’ in the file explorer.
 Once you're familiar with the underlying concepts, learning new plugins and advanced motions will get easier.

-# If you know this then other stuff in Vim or Neovim will make more sense to you.
-You want to create a new file with the Neotree plugin?
-Click ‘a’ to add a file
+If you know this then other stuff in Vim or Neovim will make more sense to you.
+Do you want to create a new file with the Neotree plugin?
+Click ‘a’ to add a file.

 Another example: In RegEx (Regular Expressions) $ indicates the end of the string.
 In Vim with '$' in normal mode you jump to the end of a line.
 This stuff doesn’t happen by coincidence.

 ## Vim navigation in the Browser

-# Vim enthusiasts love using Vim as much as they can, so they want to use it in the browser as well.
+Vim enthusiasts love using Vim as much as they can, so they want to use it in the browser as well.
 A popular way of navigating in Neovim is with the [flash](https://github.com/folke/flash.nvim) and [leap](https://github.com/ggandor/leap.nvim) plugins.
 With the help of search labels you can quickly navigate to a specific location on your screen just by using your keyboard.
-The browser extension [Vimium](https://chromewebstore.google.com/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) let's you use search labels as well to navigate in the browser
+The browser extension [Vimium](https://chromewebstore.google.com/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) let's you use search labels as well to navigate in the browser.

 With Vimium you can also quickly jump to the top or bottom of a website if you use 'gg' and 'G' just like you in Vim and search your browsing history and bookmarks with a fuzzy search.
 There's [plenty more](https://vimium.github.io/) handy Vim things you can do in the browser the Vim way.